How to Enable or Disable Bluetooth in Windows 11

 You can enable or disable Bluetooth in Windows 11 and Windows 10 using commands in the registry editor.

 Bluetooth is a short-range wireless technology.
-It lets you exchange data between devices over small distances.
-It allows your PC to connect wirelessly to peripherals like mice, keyboards, headphones, and speakers.
+Bluetooth allows your PC to exchange data wirelessly with devices like mice, keyboards, headphones, and speakers over small distances.

 You can enable or disable Bluetooth in Windows 11 using the Settings app.
 Navigate to Settings > Bluetooth & devices, then use the toggle switch to turn Bluetooth on or off.
 This allows you to quickly connect or disconnect wireless peripherals.